Kevin-Cutler/Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/88467263/151451025-3c92fc26-3a08-4823-9b5c-cedbcd0fa110.png)

-Before we split or features and target variables the next step is to encode our categorical columns to numerical data to be fed into our model using sklearn labelencoder library.
+Before we split or features and target variable the next step is to encode our categorical columns to numerical data to be fed into our model using sklearn label encoder library.
 ![image](https://user-images.githubusercontent.com/88467263/151451225-a825228e-6bce-481c-9648-727d829b59e6.png)

 ### With Sklearn Label Encoder our Dataframe is ready to be Split